 Abstract

 The formalization of integrative physiology in the level of computer simulation is presented.
-For integrative purposes each value is exactly defined as physical quantity with physical unit.
-The relations between these values are deduced from the selected physical relations called first principles.
+For integrative purposes each physiological variable is exactly defined as physical quantity with physical unit.
+The relations between these variables are deduced from the selected physical laws called first principles.
 The number of these principles was minimalized such as axioms in mathematics or fundamental equations in physics.
-The presented set of first principles is compact enough to describe the largest model of integrative physiology ever created.
+The presented set of first principles is compact enough to describe the largest model of integrative physiology in year 2012.
 For example using the base principles from physical chemistry, it should be possible to formalize all known chemical and electrochemical processes.
-All first principles are formalized with respect to integration into complex physiological systems.
-The methods of integration use mathematical logic with comparison of physiological models based on settings and results of accessible physiological experiments.
+All selected first principles are formalized with respect to integration into complex physiological systems.
+The methods of integration use mathematical logic with comparison of physiological models based on compliance with physiological experiments.
 The integration methods are defined to always improve the model to eliminate stagnation of development of new complex theories.

-The results of this thesis are mathematical relations, from which should be possible to build the main physiological knowledge based on physical and chemical processes.
-All variables and parameters have physical meaning, what allows for accurate integrating the relations together in level of physics.
+The results of this thesis are mathematical relations, using which should be possible to interpret the physiological knowledge, which is based on physical and chemical processes.
+All variables and parameters have physical meaning, what allows for accurate physical integrating their relations together.
 The physical meaning of parameter is critical also for next development of theories, where the known values of parameters can be recalculated to new theories or scaled to be patient invariant.
-The scaling of parameters to height, body weight, skin surface and so on make them almost independent of patient, what brings possibility to define individual patient only with a few set of parameters.
+The scaling of parameters to height, body weight, skin surface and so on make them almost independent of patient, what brings possibility to define individual patient only with a small set of parameters.

 The known physiological processes and systems was formalized using the first principles.
 The new approach was designed based on graphical schemes, which exactly define the complex model.
-These schemes are self-describing and allows very easy to rearrange the model.
-Even more, the computer code can be automatically generated from these schemes, what allows the computer simulation of the formalized physiological systems.
-The created support of these kind of implementation of new physiological theories was tested on implementation of the best, most complied mathematical model of human physiology of the year 2012 and on new development of integrative model of hemoglobin allosteric equilibrium.
+These schemes are self-describing and allows for flexible rearranging the model.
+Even more, the computer code is automatically generated from these schemes, what allows the computer simulation of the formalized physiological systems.
+The created support of these kind of implementation of new physiological theories was tested on implementation of the best, most complied mathematical model of human physiology of the year 2012, on new integrative acid-base theory and on new development of integrative model of hemoglobin allosteric equilibrium.

-New acid-base model with blood gas transport was here designed and integrated.
-This extensions of HumMod are more sufficiently describing the status of blood during oxygen and carbon dioxide transport even during respiratory or metabolic acid-base disorders.
 The presented theory of binding multiple ligands to Hemoglobin A is describing the equilibrium of oxygenation, carboxylation and oxygen-linked (de)protonation.
-This integrative approach can not only shift oxygen-hemoglobin dissociation curve, it can also calculate the carbon dioxide saturation and changes of linked protonation, which is significant to maintain pH of blood during blood gases exchange.
+This integrative approach can not only shift oxygen-hemoglobin dissociation curve, it can also calculate the carbon dioxide saturation and changes of linked protonation, which is significant to maintain pH of blood during blood gases exchange.The new integrative acid-base model with blood gas transport extends the most complied model.
+It improves of stability of the whole model and it is more sufficiently describes the status of blood during oxygen and carbon dioxide transport even during respiratory or metabolic acid-base disorders.

 Methodology is set, that after each integration, reduction and extension of the model, it must be at least as good as all preceding theories and models.
 The language of this complex physiological theory could be Modelica with physiological libraries behind, because it already has a huge commercial and noncommercial support.